adekolaolat/bods-liverpool-azure-data-engineering/README.md

 ## Pipeline Overview

-This [ guide](https://github.com/adekolaolat/bods-liverpool-azure-data-engineering/blob/main/guide.md) is a walkthrough for creating a scalable Azure solution that automates the collection of raw location data from the two main bus operators (Arriva and Stagecoach) in Liverpool and store these in a query-able file format system using Azure Data Factory and Azure Data Lake Gen 2 (ADLSG2).
+This [ guide](https://github.com/adekolaolat/bods-liverpool-azure-data-engineering/blob/main/guide.md) is a walkthrough for creating a scalable Azure solution that automates the collection of raw location data from the two major bus operators (Arriva and Stagecoach) in Liverpool and store these in a query-able file format system using Azure Data Factory and Azure Data Lake Gen 2 (ADLSG2).
 The stored data would be used for later transformation and processing into usable data for analysis or prediction use cases.

 ![alt text](<images/BODS_to_ADLSG2_bronze.png>)